Analytical and Numerical Modeling in Geosciences (3)

 PTYS Graduate Core Course.
 The geologic processes and evolution of terrestrial planet and satellite surfaces including the Galilean and Saturnian and Uranian satellites.
 Course includes one or two field trips to Meteor Crater or other locales.
 Identical to: GEOS 554.
 PTYS is home department.
 Usually offered: Spring.

-Course syllabus, Byrne (PDF)
+Sample course syllabus, Byrne (PDF)

 Teaching College-Level Astronomy & Planetary Science (1 - 3)